hasanilingi/imdb-crawler/README.md

 ### to get an series

-There is an option to get series with or without episodes.
+You can get series with or without episodes.
 If you want to get with episodes basicly pass <code>true</code> param after callback function in <code>getSeries</code>

 #### without episodes